State Archival Service of Ukraine: Description

 Ukrainian archives were previously among the least accessible in Europe, as the archives did not publish their catalogs online, and there was no state program for this as of 2017.
 Archives were also underfunded, and often overloaded with visitors.
 Waiting time to access documents in reading room could reach several weeks and occasionally months.
 Most of the staff speak Ukrainian or Russian only.
 Some of the Western archives have personnel that can speak Polish and occasionally Romanian, Moldavian and English.
 So far it seems that the State Archives of Odesa Oblast is the only one where personnel can speak English.

 In 2003, Ukraine had lost one of the most valuable collections of Ukrainian Podilia 1795–1900 during the fire in Kamianets-Podilskyi archive.
-In 2014, Ukraine lost the Crimea, Donestk and Luhansk archives to the Russian invasion; however the latter two archives had a small amount of their materials rescued by fleeing archivists, who put some of the most important materials in the trunks of their cars as they evacuated west.
+In 2014, Ukraine lost the Crimea, Donetsk and Luhansk archives to the Russian invasion; however the latter two archives had a small amount of their materials rescued by fleeing archivists, who put some of the most important materials in the trunks of their cars as they evacuated west.